ionStici/frontend/1-html/forms-best-practices.md

 - To make it quick and easy to enter names, use a single form field for names wherever possible.

+- Test your form with different devices, browsers, platforms, and different contexts.

 <br>

 ## Security and privacy